ElGamacy/TopMap-SD/README.md

 The example will shows the main steps of structural fingerprinting (without any conformational sampling steps) and running a simple search using a random query structure.

+This illustration was made for an Ubuntu system.

+step 1:
+# download and extract the zipped package
+unzip TopMap-SD-master

+step 2:
+# fingerprint generation on a linux system
+cd TopMap-SD-master/TopMap_v0.1linux_x86_64/
+## fiingerprinting actives:
+./TopMap_v0.1linux ../../actives_final.mol2
+## fiingerprinting decoys:
+./TopMap_v0.1linux ../../decoys_final.mol2
+## contactenate output files:
+cd ../../
+cat actives_final.dat decoys_final.dat > all_fp.dat

+prerequisite:
+Numpy library must be installed (http://www.numpy.org/) for the next step

+step 3:
+# calculating dissimilarity and ranking similar molecules to a query
+# and printing out the results to the stdout
+## this calculates the command prints out the names and dissimilarity
+## scores of top 50 similar hits using the first structure in the
+## file (i.e. number 1) as query
+Python TopMap-SD-master/dssmlrty_cmp_minima.py 1 50 all_fp.dat